 Anyway – the art stuff:

 Having failed ‘O’ level art at the kind of comprehensive school where having a brain or being arty was like having a target pinned to your chest, I didn’t pick up a pencil for many years.
 In my 40s I attended many weekend courses at the now sadly defunct Alston Hall College, taught by botanical artists Susan Christopher-Coulson or Julie Small.
 Both have been a great encouragement and inspiration and led to my completing the SBA course and graduating with distinction.
 My main course tutor for coloured pencil work, Janie Pirie, was also a huge influence and her lovely feedback helped me overcome my lack of confidence in my own work.

 I work in pencil, either coloured or graphite and approach botanical art from the starting point of my scientific background.
 My work is quite illustrative in style and I try to get a great deal of accurate detail into my pictures.
 I refuse to ever draw lemon grass again after it almost sent me mad last time (all those tiny parallel veins!).

-I still have a day job so art is confined to my spare time.
-This makes me wary to accept commissions, though you can always ask!
-It would take at least eight weeks to finish even a modest sized piece.
+I still have a day job so art is confined to my spare time, but I am usually happy to accept commissions.
+It would take at least a month to finish even a modest sized piece due to time constraints.